Eastwesser/car-rental/README.md

 This will run both backend and frontend.

-Back can be accessed via: <>
+Backend can be accessed via: [http://localhost:8080/api/cars]

-Frontend can be checked here: http://localhost
+Frontend can be checked here: [http://localhost]

 Enjoy, Go + Angular := fullstack!!!